[Though we may receive a commission through affiliate links, our reviews are independent and unsolicited.]

 First, loose-leaf teas are usually twisted, reshaped, and dried during processing.
 If the leaves haven’t been broken too severely, their natural form as a whole leaf will be restored while steeping in hot water.
 Observing tea reconstitute and gradually releasing beautifully colored extract is part of the joy of drinking loose-leaf tea.
 For instance, black tea made from Camellia sinensis turns water amber-colored or dark brown.

 The second charm of loose-leaf follows from the first.
-As tea steeps, amino acids, polyphenols, and starches are extracted from the leaf.
+As tea steeps, amino acids, oxidized polyphenols, and starches are extracted from the leaf.
 These are the compounds that give tea its flavor and mouthfeel.
 In tea bags, the flavor elements are extracted faster than whole leaves, which have less surface area relative to the total volume of the leaf.